-We have created the solution in collaboration with Shimmer Sensing, one of the leading wearable vendors for various markets: education, pharmacy, enterprise, etc.
+We have created the solution in collaboration with Shimmer Sensing, one of the leading wearable vendors for various markets: education, pharmacy, enterprise.

-Verisense is aimed at solving problems with clinical trials.
+Verisense solves problems related to clinical trials.
 This IoT solution represents a wearable sensor platform capable of reducing the cost and duration of clinical research.
 As a result, Verisense provides valuable insights into the best treatment strategies for various diseases.

-The continuous patient monitoring is conducted through the cloud-based platform and a mobile app we have created.
+Continuous patient monitoring is conducted through a cloud-based platform and a mobile app.
 Our engineers have reconstructed the client’s SDK logic to achieve the best possible way of data migration, integrity, and security.

 Verisense is a custom cloud-based IoT medical platform working with the data from wearable sensors through Wi-Fi, BLE5, and LTE.
 Web-based dashboards display the processed data and provide a simple reconfiguration of base stations and wearables.

-Our IoT platform can process various sorts of biometric data such as gait parameters, joint angle calculation, Parkinson’s tremor classification, rehabilitation exercise count, and the like.
+Our IoT platform can process various sorts of biometric data such as gait parameters, joint angle calculation, Parkinson’s tremor classification, rehabilitation exercise count.
 Continuous remote monitoring, deep data analysis, and real-time reporting are all in the scope of Verisense.
-This IoT medical solution has been awarded twice as the “Best Clinical Trials Wearable Sensor Technology Company” and “Best Researcher Wearable Wireless Technology Provider 2019”.
+This IoT medical solution has got awards twice as the “Best Clinical Trials Wearable Sensor Technology Company” and “Best Researcher Wearable Wireless Technology Provider 2019”.